 Programs & Opportunities

 The Mandela Washington Fellowship—a flagship program of the Young African Leaders Initiative (YALI)—empowers young African changemakers and leaders through academic and hands-on training and networking.

 Since 2014, fellows from sub-Saharan Africa who wish to serve the public through NGOs, community-based organizations, public administration, or as entrepreneurs, have participated in the Mandela Washington Fellowship.
 Fellows are picked to represent their countries through a highly competitive application process and participate in the program at American universities chosen by the U.S. Department of State.

-A civic leadership institute, whose curriculum is developed through a partnership between Rutgers Global, the School of Social Work, and the Center for African Studies.
+A civic leadership institute, whose curriculum was developed through a partnership between Rutgers Global, the School of Social Work, and the Center for African Studies.

-A sustainable business and entrepreneurship institute, whose curriculum is developed through a partnership between Rutgers Global, the Rutgers Business School, and the Department of Chemistry and Chemical Biology.
+A sustainable business and entrepreneurship institute, whose curriculum was developed through a partnership between Rutgers Global, the Rutgers Business School, and the Department of Chemistry and Chemical Biology.